 I wrote a post earlier about the racket not making all the difference, but the footwork, the mindset and your technique, but there are of course a few things to be said for having a racket more suitable to your game.
 And besides, you need to have something in your life to spend your money on, right?
 You never get tired of buying stuff.

-I never get tired of buying and testing new rackets.
+And I honestly never get tired of buying and testing new rackets.
 It’s like an addiction, I just enjoy playing around with my game, trying new things, new techniques, to feel slightly different on the court.
 Sometimes I blame the rackets too much and I change racket several times during a session to find the key to my game (which usually boils down to sloppy footwork or bad racket preparation), but even though I realize this, it must be said that I will probably never stop hunting for holy grail of rackets.
 It’s simply too much fun.

 Choosing the right racket has been a long journey for me.
-I’m a pretty advanced player, coach occasionally (read rarely these days) and hit with the local Davis Cup team.
-I like stiff frames and heavy player sticks but I’ve reached that conclusion by trying out the swing-and-spin focused Babolats and similar rackets with pretty light weight and rather large head sizes.
+I’m a pretty advanced player, coach occasionally (though rarely these days) and hit with the local Davis Cup team.
+I like flexible frames and heavy player sticks but I’ve reached that conclusion by trying out the swing-and-spin focused Babolats and similar rackets with pretty light weight and rather large head sizes.
 What I’m playing now is a brilliant racket called Head Prestige IG MP with specs that should suit my game perfectly.
 I string it with Luxilon Big Banger Alu Power and get lovely feel and power from it.
 I’ve played with it now for six months and I can’t really complain.

 Still, I sometimes want more weight and a traditional feel on my racket and I pick up my old K90, the older model of the BLX Pro Staff 90 that you see Federer swinging during Wimbledon (his stick/paint job for 2012) and I love the plow-through, the precision and that the racket simply doesn’t give you anything for free, but at the same time does exactly what you tell it to.